rahjr/hello-world/README.md

 # hello-world
 notes, ideas, etc...
-Is coding the new modern art?
-Replacing cinema and rock music?
+Is coding the new modern art, replacing cinema and rock music?